Resources: Training / development

 Sources: CET, Other USC | Formats: Word document | Audience: Faculty, Staff, Students, TAs | Disciplines: All disciplines

 A panel discussion on strategies to engage students with appropriate support services at USC.
-Hear from Patrick Prince, Associate Vice Provost for Threat Assessment and Management, Lynette Merriman, Associate Vice Provost for Campus Support and Intervention, and Naddia Palacios, Assistant Vice Provost for Student Affairs, Student Equity and Inclusion, about how their resources and programs support USC faculty and students.
+Hear from Patrick Prince, Associate Vice Provost for Threat Assessment and Management, Lynette Merriman, Associate Vice Provost for Campus Support and Intervention, and Naddia Palacios, Senior Associate Vice Provost for Student Life, about how their resources and programs support USC faculty and students.

 Sources: CET | Formats: Videos | Audience: Faculty, Staff, Students, TAs | Disciplines: All disciplines